 4. Suomenlinna Museum

-The museum is open throughout the year to showcase history and restoration of the fortress.
+Though there are six museums in Suomenlinna, Suomenlinna museum is the only one which is open throughout the year to showcase history and restoration of the fortress.
 It is open from 10 am to 6 pm in summer season (2 May-30 September) and from 10.30 am to 4.30 pm during the winter season (1 October-30 April).
 A short film about history of the fortress is shown every half hour.
 The film is available in several languages.

 5. Dry dock